-D. I. D Writes a statement of what is to be made.
+D 1 D : Writes a statement of what is to be made.
 1 Develop Brief a Design Writes some considerations of the need and purpose.
-2 Dilei Writes a clear Design Brief of a marketable product.
+2 Brier Writes a clear Design Brief of a marketable product.
+3 a report on the analysis and research that they have carried out.
+Uses only one source of information.
+1 Research and Analysis Records and uses information from different sources.
+2 Researches and uses data from a wide range of sources.
 3